Academy governance committee (AGC)

 Your child may continue to bring a packed lunch if you prefer but do take a look at our nutritionally balanced menu, as there may be some meals that they would like to try.

-Equalities duties
+Equalities duties and objectives

 Two Rivers CofE Primary School aims to provide a broad and balanced curriculum that meets the needs of all children and promotes their spiritual, moral, social and cultural development.
 We are committed to equality and reflecting and valuing diversity.